CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Datapond

-This toolkit provides 2 Datapond compliant views:
+This toolkit provides some Datapond compliant views:
 * [views/BASEDATA_FLAT.sql](views/BASEDATA_FLAT.sql): this view transposes business criteria scores to columns, and provides new metrics using SQL expressions;
 * [views/COMPLETE_FLAT.sql](views/COMPLETE_FLAT.sql): this view extends the BASEDATA_FLAT view with AEP measures, and adds AEP based metrics using the SQL average operator.
+* [views/DATAPPOND_BASEDATA.sql](views/DATAPPOND_BASEDATA.sql): for compatibility purpose, this view reports the DATAPOND_BASEDATA table rows.

 The differences with Datapond 5.1 corresponding views are as follow:
 * Some columns are missing